grasshoff/philhistcomp/documentation/docs/nurse_hate_thread/Zwischenbericht.md

 #### **2. Preparing NLP**

 Subsequently the data was to be prepared for the natural language processing (NLP).
 I imported spaCy, which is an open-source software library developed for advanced NLP.
 The textual data (4chan posts) was almost exclusively in English and I therefore loaded spaCy's core model for English (en_core_web_sm).
 Core models are models pretrained to predict i.a. part-of-speech tags and syntactic dependencies.
-These two features were especially important in detecting both attributions ascribed to nurses and the various ways of classifying nurses in groups.

 ##### Ten representative examples